CARTAvis/carta-controller/docs/src/ubuntu_focal_instructions.rst

 Set up users and directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ensure that all users who should have access to CARTA belong to a group that identifies them (assumed here to be called ``carta-users``).
+All users who should have access to CARTA must belong to a group that identifies them (assumed here to be called ``carta-users``).

 For security reasons, we do not recommend running the CARTA controller as the root user.
-Instead, we create a dedicated user for this called ``carta``.
+Instead, create a dedicated user called ``carta`` for this purpose.
 The ``carta`` user should *not* be added to the ``carta-users`` group.

 .. code-block:: shell

+    # Create a group to identify CARTA users
+    sudo groupadd carta-users

     # Create a 'carta' user to run the controller
     sudo adduser --system --home /var/lib/carta --shell=/bin/bash --group carta